Carnegie Mellon University

 Lab equipment must be returned within one week of the last class meeting.
 Students who do not return equipment in a timely manner will be assigned an "I" (incomplete) for the course, with a default grade of "R" if equipment is not returned within 60 days of the "I" being assigned.
 Students are strongly encourage to work with course staff to deal with any equipment issues.
 Equipment failures due to normal wear and tear are to be expected; return of nonfunctional equipment or with minor omissions (e.g., a few missing resistor components) is OK so long as students are acting in good faith.
 Lost or destroyed equipment can be paid for if necessary.

 Due dates and times for assignments are firm.
 Extensions will not be given unless Carnegie Mellon is officially closed on the day of the due date.
 You should account for the possibility of problems such as typical facility disruptions, network outages to your off-campus residence, malfunctioning lab hardware, dead CPU modules, compiler bugs, getting a cold, and travel obligations when planning your time, since these are normal and expected occurrances.
 (All these things happen in the real world too.)
 No scores will be dropped and no deadline extensions will be given, because (except for exams) you can simply complete work early if necessary.
 The exam dates are announced at the start of the semester, and we expect you to attend.
 A note from the office of the Dean of Student Affairs or your ECE academic advisor (not your faculty advisor) is required for any deviation from standard exam times, extensions of deadlines, or any grading accommodations.
-If you are too sick to complete work or attend scheduled class functions, an excuse signed by your primary care provider, Health Services, or the office of the Dean of Students will normally be required to grant extensions or other accommodation.
+If you are too sick to complete work or attend scheduled class functions, an excuse signed by your primary care provider, Health Services, or other university official will normally be required to grant extensions or other accommodation.